727800350/note/latex/computer/debug.md

 On most systems, GDB has no special support for debugging programs which create additional processes using the fork function.
 When a program forks, GDB will continue to debug the parent process and the child process will run unimpeded.
 If you have set a breakpoint in any code which the child then executes, the child will get a SIGTRAP signal which (unless it catches the signal) will cause it to terminate.

-However, if you want to debug the child process there is a workaround which isn't too painful.
+However, if you want to debug the child process there is a workaround which is not too painful.
 Put a call to sleep in the code which the child process executes after the fork.

 On some systems, GDB provides support for debugging programs that create additional processes using the fork or vfork functions.
 Currently, the only platforms with this feature are HP-UX (11.x and later only?) and GNU/Linux (kernel version 2.5.60 and later).